wp-plugins/menubar/readme.txt

 == Changelog ==

+= 4.2 =
+* Added support for wp-config.php FORCE_SSL_ADMIN definition
+* Added support for the new Superfish template
 = 4.1 =
 * Improvements to the new template structure - older templates are supported as well
 * Added the Custom type to insert custom HTML in your menu (only with new templates)